robzed/UKMARSbot_RPi_Pico_Adapter/Cytron_Maker_Nano_RP2040/UKMARSBot_Maker-Nano-RP2040.md

 #### Battery Measurement Alternative 2:

-This option doesn't fix the missing analog inpu;t See below for some ideas.
+This option doesn't fix the missing analog input See below for some ideas.

 Change the upper resistor of the potential divider (R7 - normally 10K) with a 22K.